 Elsa Godtfredsen

-I study how climate change is reshaping the reproductive landscape for subalpine plants.
-Specifically, I am interested in how changes in snowmelt timing and summer precipitation can alter plant pollinator interactions and plant reproductive success.
+I study how climate change is reshaping the reproductive and physiological landscape for subalpine plants.

 I conduct my field work to explore these questions at Rocky Mountain Biological Laboratory (RMBL) in Gothic, Colorado.